 Each of the 25 bottle is tattooed from a single design but intrinsically, each bottle is unique.”

-The 25 bottles, presented in a rough black silkscreened wooden box, were for sale this past winter in Paris at Publicis Drugstore and at L’éclaireur rue Herold.
+The 25 J&B Tattooed Bottles, presented in a rough black silkscreened wooden box, were for sale this past winter in Paris at Publicis Drugstore and at L’éclaireur rue Herold.
 They sold out within a week.

 images, info and video all courtesy of Button Button on Behance